mnieber/dodo-commands/doc/goals.rst

 Run commands in a docker container
 ==================================

-You can make certain commands execute inside a chosen docker container.
+You can tell Dodo Commands to prefix particular commands with a docker invocation.
 Dodo Commands will read the project configuration to find out which volume mappings and environment variables it must create inside the container before running your command.

 Install dependencies automatically
 ==================================